giuseppenucifora/PNXMPPFramework/README.md

 ## Usage

+PNXMPPFramework is a fork of original framework https://github.com/robbiehanson/XMPPFramework.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements